 Effective Brainstorming Points To Help You With Your Adolescent Staff

 - Adolescents respond to respect.
 They have “experience” and great “wisdom” far superior to yours, and you just need to accept that.
 Open store decisions up to your staff, give them a taste of choice.
 At meetings ask them for input on how they want certain policies handled.
-When a staff member is included in the decisions that directly effects them they will feel a part of the store and its policies which as a result motivates them to care about the store and its policies.
+When a staff member is included in the decisions that directly affect them they will feel a part of the store and its policies.
+Also listening to the reasoning behind major policy changes that may be unpopular will ease the tension when the final decision must be made.
+This inclusion and potency motivates them to care about the store and its policies.